Vertex-minimal hyperbolic origami 2-torus: Abstract

 \section{Abstract}

-In this paper, we explore geometrizations of triangulated hyperbolic 2-tori $\Sigma_2$ in the hyperbolic 3-space $\HH^3$.
-We show that for all $n \geq 10$, there exists a triangulation of $\Sigma_2$ with $n$ vertices and an embedding $S: \Sigma_2 \hookrightarrow \HH^3$ that restricts to isometries on the triangles.
-We call these embeddings \emph{hyperbolic origami 2-tori}.
-Since the lower bound $n \geq 10$ is combinatorially sharp, this paper settles the question of minimum number of vertices required to obtain a hyperbolic embedding.
+We show that there exists a geodesic triangulation $\cT$ of a hyperbolic genus 2 surface $\Sigma_2$ with 10 vertices and an isometric polyhedral embedding $S: \Sigma_2 \hookrightarrow \HH^3$ that sends the triangles in $\cT$ to geodesic triangles in $\HH^3$.
+We call this type of embedding a \emph{hyperbolic origami 2-torus}.
+Since 10 is the combinatorially minimum number of vertices required to triangulate a genus 2 surface, this paper settles the question of minimum number of vertices required to obtain a hyperbolic origami 2-torus.